Water law; application for a permit

 Society's demands on water are diverse and conflictual.
-Therefore, all human impacts on surface and subsurface water must be purposefully regulated and monitored.
+Therefore, all human impacts on surface and underground water must be purposefully regulated and monitored.
 This is the task of the water laws and their enforcement.
 Water law authorities are the district administrative authorities (district offices, independent cities and individual district municipalities to a limited extent).

 The water law is composed of legal norms of the European Community, legal norms enacted by the Federal Government and legal norms enacted by the Free State of Bavaria.
-For each impact on a water body, which is not only of completely minor importance, you need an official permission.
+For each impact on a water body, which is not only of completely subordinate importance, you need an official permission.
 In particular, land ownership does not in principle entitle you to use a water body etc. (§ 4 para.
 3 WHG).
 The link below will take you to an Internet site where you will find an overview of the most important water law procedures and their legal treatment.